 Nevada Seat Belt Laws

 Almost every state has some kind of law requiring the use of seat belts by drivers and vehicle passengers, as well as separate car seat laws for children.
 Nevada Revised Statutes require all vehicle occupants to wear seat belts or use approved child restraint systems.
 Failing to wear your seat belt in Nevada could result in fines and penalties.
 It will not, however, hurt your chances of receiving a settlement for your injuries after a car accident.
-If you have any questions regarding your accident, contact Claggett & Sykes Law Firm’s accident lawyers for a free case evaluation.
+If you have any questions regarding your accident, contact Claggett & Sykes Trial Lawyers’s accident lawyers for a free case evaluation.

 Car Seat Law: Nevada Revised Statute 484D.495